Your Boat Capsizes But Remains Afloat, What Should You Do?

 Boating is a favorite pastime for many in the Chicago area, including on scenic Lake Michigan, Flatfoot Lake, Maple Lake, and others.
 However, there are many boating accidents in the state, including 21 boaters who died in boating accidents in 2020.

-A common problem in boating injuries and deaths is the boat capsizing in bad weather or other reasons.
+A common problem in boating injuries and deaths is the boat capsizing in bad weather or for other reasons.
 This is a severe emergency.
 But if you keep your head and follow the advice below, the situation can be resolved safely.
 If you were injured in a recent boating accident, our Lake County personal injury lawyer at The Law Office of Robert T Edens can help today.

 Why Do Boats Capsize?

 Most capsizing cases involve small boats, about 10% being eight-foot crafts.
 Other standard capsized boats are 15 to 19 feet long, representing 40% of all cases.
-Many of these boats are for fishing and the cockpits are hard to drain, frequently on the water in bad weather, and carry too much gear.
+Many of these boats are for fishing, and the cockpits are hard to drain, frequently on the water in bad weather, and carry too much gear.

 Also, many boats capsize because of improper weight distribution.
 Boats in the 15 to 19-foot range are often the most susceptible to capsizing because of poor weight distribution.
 All it can take is one person too many on the boat to cause the boat to flip in rough water.
 Other common causes of capsizing boats are leaks and piloting the boat at an unsafe speed during turns.